Finite-time stability for differential inclusions with applications to neural networks: Finite-time stability of a measurable upper semicontinuous differential inclusion

-By Proposition \ref{prop2.2a} we obtain $\varphi(\tau(t_0,V(t_0,x_0)))=0$.
-Thus $\bar x(\tau(t_0,V(t_0,x_0)))=0$ and the settling time $T(t_0,x_0)$ is estimated by $\tau(t_0,V(t_0,x_0))$. \end{proof} \begin{remark}\ \begin{enumerate} \item{In Corollary \ref{cor2.3a}, the regularity of the function $v(\cdot)$ plays very important role.
+Thus $\bar x(\tau(t_0,V(t_0,x_0)))=0$ and the settling time of $x(\cdot)$ is estimated by $\tau(t_0,V(t_0,x_0))=T(t_0,x_0)$. \end{prf} \begin{rem}\ \begin{enumerate} \item{The regularity of the function $v(\cdot)$ plays very important role in Corollary \ref{cor2.3a}.
 If the function $v(\cdot)$ is merely of bounded variation then the estimation of their derivative that holds almost everywhere does not allow to estimate its increase (decrease).
-So, in Theorem \ref{thm2.5strong} we assume that $V$ is locally Lipschitz continuous instead of (\ref{2.04}).} \item{The contingent conditions describing weak and strong Lyapunov functions can be equivalently formulated with Bouligand tangent cones to the epigraph or hypograph of the function $V$.
+So, we assume in Theorem \ref{thm2.5strong} that $V$ is locally Lipschitz continuous instead of (\ref{2.04}).} \item{The contingent conditions describing weak and strong Lyapunov functions can be equivalently formulated with Bouligand tangent cones to the epigraph or hypograph of the function $V$.
 Namely, the weak Lyapunov function condition is equivalent to the following viability (weak invariance) condition (comp. \cite{AF}, \cite{FP})

 } \item{If the right-hand side is single valued, i.e. $F(t,x)=f(t,x)$ and the Cauchy problem